w3c/wot/policies/invited-expert.md

 ### Requirements

 To be considered as an Invited Expert in the WoT Working Group, an invitee must make a commitment to contribute to the Web of Things specifications and must demonstrate the ability to contribute to the specifications.
-A time committment of at least two (2) hours a week is necessary.

 An Invitee must prepare and present a brief (10 minutes or so) summary presentation of their background and experience, particularly in standards organizations, and explain what and how they plan to contribute to the Web of Things specification, and clearly state their time committment.